CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

     ![](../media/azm2-3.png)

-1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
+1. On the **Sign in to Microsoft Azure** blade, you will see a login screen, in which you enter the following email/username and then click on **Next**.

    * Email/Username: <inject key="AzureAdUserEmail"></inject>